w3f/Grants-Program/applications/fair_squares.md

 -
 ## Development Status :open_book:

 - We started of with publishing a [light-paper](https://fair-squares.nl/lightpaper/fair/squares/2021/09/14/english_whitepaper.html).
 To bring light to the problem and structure the idea.
-We have interviewed 4 organisations about these research questions in our light-paper that we thought needed to be enlightened.
-The link to the research results can be found here //TODO
+We have interviewed 4 organisations about these research questions presented in the light-paper that we thought needed to be enlightened.
+The link to the research results can be found [here](https://docs.google.com/document/d/1Y50h3JthlXBGSiG92eQP8MghSd4H07N8GKhO9d_nz7w).
 - We have presented our project at amsterDOT conference, the link for the video can be found [here](https://youtu.be/rZdqHgn69wU)
 - We have discussed this project with several members of the polkadot community.
 We talked about it couple of times with Raul from the Polkadot community whether a treasury proposal would be good, we didn't go for this as we saw a lot of parachain development projects to Kusama of Polkadot being rejected by the council.

-- links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
-- previous interface iterations, such as mock-ups and wireframes.
+//
 ## Development Roadmap :nut_and_bolt:

 ### Overview